In 2022, video is more important to consumers than ever before.

 Odds are your product relates to someone's interests, hobbies, passions, or career.
 This is the type of person you'll want to watch and enjoy your videos.

 If you're worried that parts of your video seem dull, you might want to shorten it.
 But, if your team thinks it's entertaining or informative the entire time, you can experiment with publishing your longer-form video and learning from its results.

-Navigating Video in 2020
+Navigating Video in 2022

 With each new generation, the video world will continue to evolve.